samjones00/docs/docs/_documentation/api-first-development.md

 One message we continually try to re-iterate is the importance of Services (aka APIs) having a well-defined coarse-grained Services Contract which serves as the interface into your system by which all external consumers bind to - making it the most important contract in your system.

+A strategy we recommend for maximizing re-use of your Services is to design them from an API-first point of view where all consumers
+(e.g. Desktop, Mobile and Web UIs) have equal accessibility to your services since they all consume the same published API's for all of their functionality.

 ### Benefits of Services

 This is the development model ServiceStack has always promoted and what most of its features are centered around, where your Services Contract is